-- Take the pupil to the Medical Room or call the School Nurse or First Aider as soon as possible. - Treatment is according to the child's individual care plan. - If an adrenalin auto injector device is used, the casualty MUST go to hospital for observation (effects of injection wear off in approximately 20 minutes). - If the child is taken to hospital it may be necessary for a member of staff to accompany the child and stay until the parents arrive. - Record the incident on the Evolve Accident Book system. - Remind parents to replace medication as necessary
+- Take the pupil to the Medical Room or call the School Nurse or First Aider as soon as possible. - Treatment is according to the pupil's individual care plan. - If an adrenalin auto injector device is used, the pupil MUST go to hospital for observation (effects of injection wear off in approximately 20 minutes). - If the pupil is taken to hospital it may be necessary for a member of staff to accompany them and stay until the parents arrive. - The School Nurse, or member of staff involved, must record the incident on the Evolve Accident Book system. - The School Nurse must remind parents to replace medication as necessary